inbravo/togaf-feature-set/study-notes/exam-part-2-notes.md

 ## Stakeholder Analysis

+You are serving as a consultant to the Chief Architect of a low-cost airline.
+The airline was formed in 2002 and has its main base at a major international airport on the east coast of North America.
+It currently serves 65 destinations in 20 US states, and nine countries in the Caribbean, South America, and Latin America.
+The airline has received approval to acquire a smaller regional carrier that will extend the market it reaches and enable it to feed its primary routes with connecting flights from smaller cities.
+In order to integrate the new acquisition, an Enterprise Architecture program has been initiated, using the TOGAF standard as the method and guiding framework.
+The CIO is the sponsor of the activity.
+The Chief Architect has indicated that this program should make use of iteration with the ADM.
+As the program moves into Phase A within the initial iteration of an Architecture Capability cycle, the CIO has emphasized the need to ensure that the architecture is embraced across the enterprise.
+She noted that past acquisitions have failed to engage the key players, and this needs to be fully addressed.
+You have been asked to explain how you would identify and engage the stakeholders at this stage of the program.
+Based on the TOGAF standard, which of the following is the best answer?

 | ## |   **Option**   |  **Recommendation**    |
 | ----------- | ----------- | ----------- |
 | 1 |  You would identify key stakeholders across both the current airline and the new acquisition.
 You would classify their positions and influence, recording the results in a stakeholder map.
 You would then focus on key stakeholders ensuring that you identify the most relevant architecture viewpoints for each stakeholder and validate that their concerns are being addressed.
 You would communicate with stakeholders early and frequently, ensuring that they fully understand the architecture process.  | This is the best answer. ***Stakeholder analysis*** and the development of a ***Stakeholder Map*** is the technique that the TOGAF standard recommends for ***identifying and engaging the key stakeholders in Phase A***. ***The Stakeholder Map is a major product output*** and used to support other outputs in this phase. |
 | 2 |  You would conduct a series of business scenarios with the stakeholders impacted by the acquisition, and determine which stakeholders are likely to block the initiative and which are likely to support it.
 This would let you identify and understand business needs, and derive the business requirements that the architecture development has to address.
 You would identify the most relevant architecture viewpoints and validate with the stakeholders. |  This answer is ***less correct since it omits the Stakeholder Map approach*** recommended by the TOGAF standard to explicitly identify stakeholders. ***Business scenarios are an appropriate technique to develop the Architecture Vision*** and can accomplish some of the engagement.
 This ***answer also lacks the identification of key players*** and the active engagement policy of stakeholder analysis. |

 ## ADM Preliminary Phase

+You are serving as the Lead Architect for a European Insurance company.
+The company has grown substantially over the last 15 years.
+Due to the many mergers and acquisitions, the application portfolio of the enterprise has grown significantly with little consideration for consolidation or rationalization.
+Each business unit has managed its own applications, with no coordination between them.
+In the last two years the competition in the insurance industry has increased with the advent of many Internet-based comparison sites leading to increased pressure to reduce the operational expenses including IT.
+The Corporate Board has approved the directive to establish an Enterprise Architecture program within the company to integrate and rationalize the application portfolio and introduce a company-wide customer information management system.
+The Corporate Board has also given a strategic direction that the company should expand its markets significantly to cover all the member country states of the European Union in the next 24 months.
+The company has no existing Enterprise Architecture.
+The CIO is the sponsor of the program and has mandated the TOGAF standard for the architecture method and deliverables.
+The CIO has established an Architecture Board and called the first meeting.
+You have been asked how you will establish the Enterprise Architecture program.
+Based on the TOGAF standard, which of the following is the best answer?

 | ## |   **Option**   |  **Recommendation**    |
 | ----------- | ----------- | ----------- |